Walking With Purpose: Aussies On A Mission To Make A Difference

 There’s something incredibly powerful about setting out on a journey not just for fame or adventure, but for something greater; for a cause that truly matters.

-Two Australians, Matthew Hutchinson and Alexander “Zan” Campbell, are currently doing exactly that.
+Three Australians — Matthew Hutchinson, Alexander “Zan” Campbell, and Mark Gresser — are currently doing exactly that.
 Each step they take is driven by compassion, courage, and a commitment to help others.
-Their journey is long; measured in thousands of kilometres, months of solitude, and moments of grit, but they are steadfast in their goal to make the world a better place.
+Their journeys are long; measured in thousands of kilometres, months of solitude, and moments of grit, but they are steadfast in their goal to make the world a better place.

 Matthew Hutchinson: 5.5 Million Steps for Education